ϰϲʿ¼

 Indulge in poutine

-One of the most Canadian foods out there is poutine.
-What exactly is it?
 Traditional poutine is made up of fries, cheese curds and gravy.
-The hot fries and gravy melt the cheese curds creating a greasy, gooey mess that just might be one of the most delicious things you have ever eaten.
-The classic flavor is arguably the best, though many restaurants and chip trucks offer additional toppings, including anything from bacon to lobster to jerk chicken.
+The hot fries and gravy melt the cheese curds, creating a gooey mess that just might be one of the most delicious things you have ever eaten.
+The classic flavor is arguably the best, though many restaurants and food trucks offer additional toppings, including anything from bacon to lobster to jerk chicken.

-Where to try it: Poutine originated in 蚕耻茅产别肠 but can be found in dining establishments across Canada.
-The best poutine really depends on who you鈥檙e talking to, but trying it at a chip truck or casse-croute (roadside stand) in 蚕耻茅产别肠 is almost always a good bet.
+Where to try it: Poutine originated in ϳé but can be found in dining establishments across Canada.
+The best poutine really depends on who you’re talking to, but trying it at a food truck or casse-croute (roadside stand) in ϳé is almost always a good bet.

 Chow down on the Lobster Trail

 Nova Scotia is famous for its lobster.
 From classic lobster dinners to lobster rolls, lobster boils and even lobster ice cream, the maritime province does this crustacean like nobody else.
-Lobster fishing occurs year-round off the coast of Nova Scotia, though they do have a month-long lobster festival every February in the South Shore.
+Lobster fishing occurs year-round off the coast of Nova Scotia, and a month-long lobster festival is held every February on the South Shore.

-Where to try it: Follow the to try the best lobster dishes in the province, such as at the South Shore Fish Shack in Lunenburg and Halls Harbour Lobster Pound in Centreville.
+Where to try it: Follow the to try the best lobster dishes in the province, such as at the South Shore Fish Shack in Lunenburg and Halls Harbour Lobster Pound in Halls Harbour.

 Bite Size Pecan Butter Tarts